Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - WARN -  80%  of system memory
 	 - CRITICAL -  90%  of system memory

- - Per process usage Memory threshold is derived from 30% system memory
-	 - INFO - 30%  of system memory
-	 - WARN - 40%  of system memory
-	 - CRITICAL - above 50% of system memory

 Memory usage of resource is dumped on the console with following format Process name, Process ID, RSS( physical memory)